 - Program Overview

 The UAA Dietetic Internship is a full-time, 40-hour-per-week program that begins in the fall semester with graduation at the end of the spring semester.
 The UAA Dietetic Internship follows the UAA academic calendar.
 To apply to the internship, individuals must complete at least a bachelor's degree and course work requirements approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Students will complete a total of 15 graduate credit hours through attending a seminar course at UAA and completing their supervised practice.
+Students will complete up to 15 graduate credit hours through attending a seminar course at UAA and completing their supervised practice.